List of pornographic magazines

 This is a list of pornographic magazines (sometimes called erotic magazines or adult magazines) — magazines that contain content of a sexual nature and are typically considered to be pornography.

 For inclusion in this list, pornographic magazines must be, or have been, widely available as a printed publication and contain either hardcore or softcore pornographic images.

 Marketed to heterosexual men

-These magazines may include female-male, female-female-male and/or female-female content.
+These magazines may include male-female and/or female-female content.